 Instructions

 - Prepare your baking sheet by lining it with parchment paper.
 I used a 21.5 x 14.5 size.
 Now trace about 12 (3 1/2 inch circles onto the parchment paper.
-Then flip it over and set aside.
+Then flip it over and set it aside.

-- In the bowl of a stand mixer add 5 room temperature egg whites, 1/8 tsp cream of tartar and pinch of salt. whisk on high speed until soft peaks form.
+- In the bowl of a stand mixer add 5 room temperature egg whites, 1/8 tsp cream of tartar and a pinch of salt. whisk on high speed until soft peaks form.

 - Now slowly add 1 1/3 cup granulated sugar.
 Once you see stiff peaks form (about 10 minutes) 1 1/2 tsp cornstarch and 2 tsp vanilla.
 Beat just until incorporated.